Oil ends mixed on China, OPEC, U.S. jobs data

 The Organization of the Petroleum Exporting Countries said it pumped 1.62 million barrels more per day, to 31.62 million bpd last month, as Iraq ramped up output and Libya's oil industry recovered.
 That's above the 30 million bpd target it had set in December.

-New U.S. claims for jobless benefits edged down last week, against forecasts for an increase, somewhat calming fears that the labor market was stagnating after surprisingly week employment growth in April.
+New U.S. claims for jobless benefits edged down last week, against forecasts for an increase, somewhat calming fears that the labor market was stagnating after surprisingly weak employment growth in April.

 Some worries about the euro zone debt crisis eased, which helped U.S. crude push higher and limited Brent's slide.
 The European Financial Stability Facility late Wednesday agreed to release a scheduled bailout payment to Greece, which avoided a funding crisis for the debt-laden country.